 CBD (short for cannabidiol) and THC belong to a group known as cannabinoids, and they are derived from the cannabis plant.
 There are over 100 different cannabinoid substances, but CBDs and THCs are responsible for most of marijuana’s desired effects, whether psychoactive or medicinal.

-Delta THC interacts with CB receptors to produce multiple effects like anxiety relief, sedation, pain relief, and more.
+The Delta THC molecule interacts with CB receptors to produce multiple effects like anxiety relief, sedation, pain relief, and more.
 Research also suggests Delta-bound cannabinoids are an excellent option for relieving neuropathic pain, a type of nerve pain frequently experienced by cancer survivors that can be difficult to treat with prescription medication.

-The only chemical difference between Delta 8 and Delta 9 THC is where a particular double bond is located on the chain of carbon atoms.
+The only chemical difference between Delta 8 vs 9 THC is where a particular double bond is located on the chain of carbon atoms.
 Delta 8 has a double bond on the eighth carbon atom in its molecular structure; Delta 9 has a double bond on the ninth carbon atom.

 While some people might say there are no significant differences to be found when comparing these two compounds side by side, this slight chemical distinction can lead to cognitive changes and physical effects.
-Users considering whether to choose Delta 8 vs. Delta 9 are choosing between two decidedly different products.
+Users considering whether to choose Delta8 vs Delta9 are choosing between two decidedly different products.

+What is Delta 9?
 Delta 9 THC is the cannabinoid that most marijuana users are looking for when they want to get a euphoric high and is what most people refer to when they say “THC.”
 Delta 9 binds with CB-1 receptors in the brain and can produce strong psychoactive effects like elation, relaxation, talkativeness, and laughter, and on the negative side, possibly anxiety and paranoia.

 Delta 8 THC may produce mild psychoactive effects, though they are much less impactful than Delta 9 THC.
 Delta 8 users may be looking for the medicinal effect of this form of THC, like pain relief, anxiety reduction, reduced inflammation, and relief from insomnia.